dubbyy1/pc-stats/README.md

 The collector runs in the background to collect the data.
 It also has a small status window.

+The status window shows pending/stored clicks, the current mouse device, the last active app, and the number of window snapshots taken.
+It also includes:

+- Snapshot interval setting
+- Pause/resume tracking
+- Stop button

 ### Platform Support

 Due to the low-level nature of the input monitoring, the collector is Linux only.